AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/traffic-light/README.md

 - The total brightness of the traffic light.
 - The RGB colours of the traffic light.

-After changing these configurations, you need to re-upload the code to the MCU.
+After changing these configurations, you need to (re-)upload the code to the MCU.